 When compiling VIM with specific version of Python support while there is different default version of Python on your system it's important to note following caveats:

-flag with the path to Python's config
+--with-python-config-dir flag with the path to Python's config

-file if you've executed ./configure
+directorysrc/auto/config.cache file if you've executed ./configure before

-flag.
+without passing the --with-python-config-dir flag.
 This was the tip I

-if you compiled VIM before and it didn't work outAnyways if in doubt here is the list of commands I had to execute in order to successfully compile VIM with Python 2.7 support from scratch (make sure to check your Python's config directory path and adjust accordingly):
+missed and spent an hour or two on failing to compile properlymake clean if you compiled VIM before and it didn't work outAnyways if in doubt here is the list of commands I had to execute in order to successfully compile VIM with Python 2.7 support from scratch (make sure to check your Python's config directory path and adjust accordingly):

 cd /usr/local/src